system76/tech-docs/src/models/oryp11/repairs.md

 ## Replacing the keyboard:

 The keyboard can be replaced if its switches or electronics have been damaged.

-**Warning:** The Oryx Pro 11's keyboard is held in by a strip of adhesive in addition to one of the bottom panel screws and the perimeter clips.
-The adhesive may be difficult to remove from the keyboard and/or case, and while the keyboard should still be functional if removed carefully, it is likely that permanent aesthetic damage will occur to the bottom side of the keyboard during removal.
-Removal is not recommended unless the keyboard is malfunctioning.

 **Tools required:** Cross-head (Phillips) screwdriver, tweezers, spudger tool (optional)
 **Time estimate:** 20 minutes